 '''

 documentation-annotation:

-annotation "(" Documentation "(" "info" "=" STRING ["," "revisions" "=" STRING ] ")" ")"
+annotation "(" Documentation "(" "info" "=" STRING ["," "revisions" "="

+STRING ] ")" ")"

 '''

 The "Documentation" annotation can contain the "info" annotation giving a textual description, the "revisions" annotation giving a list of revisions and other annotations defined by a tool [The "revisions" documentation may be omitted in printed documentation].
 How the tool interprets the information in "Documentation" is unspecified.
-Within a string of the "Documentation" annotation, the tags <html> and </html> and </html> and </html> define optionally begin and end of content that is HTML encoded.
+Within a string of the "Documentation" annotation, the tags <HTML> and </HTML> or <html> and </html> define optionally begin and end of content that is HTML encoded.
 For external links see section 13.2.3.
 Links to Modelica classes may be defined with the HTML link command using scheme "Modelica", e.g.,

-'''

 MultiBody.Tutorial

-'''